notion/chef-prometheus-platform/README.md

 built at SoundCloud.

-This cookbook is designed to install and configure Prometheus with its Alertmanager and Node exporter.
-Actually, all exporters following the format of Node exporter should be supported.
-Others are out of the scope of this cookbook.
+This cookbook is designed to install and configure Prometheus with its Alertmanager and all exporters listed on [https://prometheus.io/download]().
+Others, specific exporters are out of the scope of this cookbook.

 Requirements
 ------------